 Let’s cook together?

 When I started visualizing the kitchen therapy I saw a bunch of (good) choices of meal prep for people to purchase.
-I love cooking and, if you really don’t fancy your kitchen, I’ll be more than happy to go to your place and cook for you (if you live around Paris)… However, what really caught my attention during my wonderings through the virtual world is the fact that, more and more, we’re getting that we must go back a few steps in the game of life and nourishment.
+I love cooking and, if you really don’t fancy your kitchen, I’ll be more than happy to go to your place and cook for you (if you live around Paris)… However, what really caught my attention while I was wondering through the virtual world is the fact that, more and more, we’re getting that we must go back a few steps in the game of life and nourishment.
 We have icons such as the British Jamie Oliver or the Brazilian Rita Lobo who are teaching us that we must (and we are) rethinking the crazy consumption of industrialized foods and how the fact of cooking a healthy meal had to be stimulated.
 It is possible to eat well and keep it simple.

 SIMPLICITY!
 Watchword.
 Nowadays we’re getting more aware and what I want the most is to be a part of your journey while you get this territory, so threatened, back: the kitchen.